JOSHUAJEBARAJ/Rust-learning/README.md

 # Rust-learning

-This is the rest learning
+This is the rust learning